phaniprabhath/Prayanam/README.md

 # Prayanam
-This is a Full Stack Booking Website similar to Airbnb , using MVC framework
+This is a Full Stack Booking Website similar to Airbnb , using MVC framework.